Reading Time: about

 Let's start with the book Des Destinées de L'âme published in 1879 by Arsène Houssaye, a French man of letters.
 The idea of covering his book with human skin did not come from the author himself, but from his friend Dr Ludovic Bouland, a bibliophile in his spare time.
 The doctor thought: a book on the human soul bound with human skin, what a good idea!
 The skin used to bind the book was that of one of his patients suffering from psychiatric disorders.
 Today, the relic is kept in the Harvard Library, which has confirmed the origin of the cover. 📙

 This practice was more common than you might think, with some criminals writing down their confessions and binding them with their skins for a chance to go to heaven.
+The doctor was careful to leave a note to explain his approach.

 Other people also asked to be immortalised in book form to stay with their family or lover.
 When it comes to love, death and tragic fate, I prefer Romeo and Juliet.